jina-ai/finetuner/docs/notebooks/multilingual_text_to_image.md

 <!-- #endregion -->

 <!-- #region id="ed1f88d4-f140-48d4-9d20-00e628c73e38" -->
-We'll be fine-tuning multilingual CLIP on the electronics section of the [German XMarket dataset](https://xmrec.github.io/data/de/), which contains images and descriptions of electronics products in German.
+We'll be fine-tuning multilingual CLIP on the electronics section of the [German Fashion12k dataset](https://github.com/Toloka/Fashion12K_german_queries), which contains images and descriptions of fashion products in German.

+The images are a subset of the [xthan/fashion-200k dataset](https://github.com/xthan/fashion-200k), and we have commissioned their human annotations via crowdsourcing platform.
+Annotations were made in two steps.
+First, we passed the 12,000 images to annotators in their large international user community, who added descriptive captions.

-Each product in the dataset contains several attributes, we will be making use of the image and category attributes to create a [`Document`](https://docarray.jina.ai/fundamentals/document/#document) containing two [chunks](https://docarray.jina.ai/fundamentals/document/nested/#nested-structure), one containing the image and another containing the category of the product.
+Each product in the dataset contains several attributes, we will be making use of the image and captions to create a [`Document`](https://docarray.jina.ai/fundamentals/document/#document) containing two [chunks](https://docarray.jina.ai/fundamentals/document/nested/#nested-structure), one containing the image and another containing the category of the product.
 <!-- #endregion -->

 <!-- #region id="2a40f0b1-7272-4ae6-9d0a-f5c8d6d534d8" -->
 ## Data
-We will use the `xmarket-de-electronics` dataset, which we have already pre-processed and made available on the Jina AI Cloud.
+We will use the `DE-Fashion-Image-Text-Multimodal-train` dataset, which we have already pre-processed and made available on the Jina AI Cloud.
 You can access it using `DocArray.pull`:
 <!-- #endregion -->

 ```python id="4420a4ac-531a-4db3-af75-ebb58d8f828b"